jhonegratieri/Secao_05/README.md

 # Secao_05
-Exercises solved about collections in Python.
+Exercises solved on Python logical and conditional structures.